cloud-gov/cg-site/content/docs/services/elasticsearch24.md

 You can rotate credentials by creating a new instance and deleting the existing instance.
 If this is not an option, email [cloud.gov support](mailto:cloud-gov-support@gsa.gov) to request rotating the credentials manually.

 ### Managing backups

+Note: The Elasticsearch service does not currently have the ability to back up and restore your data.
+Data loss is possible in the event of a catastropic failure at the infrastructure layer or user error (e.g., accidentally deleting your data).

 The Elasticsearch service includes the [AWS Cloud Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/2.4/cloud-aws.html), which supports snapshot and restore with AWS S3.
 For detailed instructions, see the [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/modules-snapshots.html) [Cloud AWS Repository](https://www.elastic.co/guide/en/elasticsearch/plugins/2.2/cloud-aws-repository.html) documentation.